Inksem

 The Ultimate Guide to Securing Your Website: Best Practices

 A shocking fact: every 39 seconds, a website faces a hacking attempt.
 Having a website today is much like owning a storefront; it’s where business happens.
-But just as you’d lock your store at night, you need to secure your website.
+But just as you’d lock your store at night, you must secure your website.

 The number of cyber-attacks is going up, and they’re becoming smarter.
 This makes website security more important than ever.
-In this guide, we’ll walk you through some key strategies to secure a website from hackers.
+This guide’ll walk you through key strategies to secure a website from hackers.

 The Foundation of Web Security: The Strategies

 Website security isn’t something you set and forget.
-It’s like tending to a garden; you must keep an eye out for pests and keep things in order.
+It’s like tending to a garden; you must watch for pests and keep things in order.
 A big part of this care involves following certain strategies.
-Let’s get into them.
+Let’s explore them.

 • Update Plugins and Extensions